Crec0/hawksbill/README.md

 ## Configuration

-- Rename sample.env to .env
+- Rename sample.config.toml to config.toml
-- Fill out the fields in the .env file
+- Fill out the fields in the config.toml file

 ## Using the bot